 The application is needed for configuring the system that controls the lighting, heating, and opening/closing of gates in houses.
 In the building sector, a system of this kind is known as an "intelligent home".
 Our goal is to create a multipurpose system available for home management.

 Therefore, the application has to be easy to use and intuitive to install.
 It also needs to be very simple to maintain.
-Even the most complicated system functions must be
+Even the most complicated system functions must be simple to configure.

 What are the main features and highlights of the application?